aed900/manr/README.md

 sudo apt-get install less

-Open manual pages by running the program along with the page name or a section number and page name.
+Open manual pages by running the program along with a page name or a section number and page name.

 Examples: